 The 8 Benefits of Praying With Your Spouse

-- Prayer releases you deepest hurts.
 Praying out loud gives your inmost hurts a voice.
 When you give your emotions a voice and a name they become valid.
-When your feelings are validated and understood by a God that loves you, then you’re on the road forgiveness.
+When your feelings are validated and understood by a God who loves you, then you’re on the road forgiveness.
 Please note, if your spouse is the offender that needs to be forgiven, then your “hurt” prayers are for God’s ears only, not your spouse.

-- Prayer removes selfishness.
-Your prayers may initially be about you but once you hear your own voice petitioning the Creator of the Universe for fill in the blank , you quickly see how unworthy you are to receive it.
+Your prayers may initially be about you but once you hear your own voice petitioning the Creator of the Universe for (fill in the blank), you quickly see how unworthy you are to receive it.
 Your hearts begin to align with God’s promises and plans for you.
 Immediately your prayers will turn from your own injustices and desires to someone in your life who has real needs.

 8. Prayer gives you hope.